What are the restricted and prohibited trading strategies at Pivex Funded?

 Example | A trader buys GBP/USD after a positive UK jobs report, expecting a price rise. |

-Why This is Restricted | Trading during major news events is allowed, but there is a 10-minute restriction.
-You cannot place trades during the first 10 minutes following the news release.
+Why This is Restricted | Trading during major news events is allowed, but there is a 20-minute restriction.
+You cannot open or close trades within 20 minutes before and 20 minutes after High Impact news releases.
 Reason: Short-term volatility during news can cause trades that do not reflect the trader’s analytical ability.
 Profits from these events may be excluded from the Challenge review. |

 [Not Allowed] Hedging